I am 49 and today, I’m feeling it. All of the feelings are happening now. Perimenopause, the end of a stage of life, the end of a possibility.

 The learning happens when we have the courage to be in our discomfort, with the very person we hurt, witness their pain, ask for forgiveness, change our behaviour and learn from our mistakes with no expectations.

-One of my big fears, when I was in my 20’s was to be single and in my 40’s living in NYC.
+My biggest fear, was to be single and in my 40’s living in NYC.
 Well, I was single in my 40’s for 4 years.
 I did that.
 I survived.
 I am still here.
-I am alive and I am living connected to my joy.
+I am alive.

 Yea, I color my greys.
 Sometimes, when I don’t feel like coloring I use mascara to cover my greys for photos.